 We are not only Users but we actively contribute to scientific software.
-We developed two web applications for modeling of G protein-coupled receptors: GUT-DOCK & GPCRM and contributed to INPHARMA and CABS-NMR.
+We developed two web applications for modeling of G protein-coupled receptors: GUT-DOCK & GPCRM and one standalone program for using sparse NMR data in protein structure prediction - CABS-NMR and contributed to INPHARMA.

 Our recent project is focused on: Resources for GPCR research.